Canadian National 89: Green Mountain Railroad

-In 1961, No. 89 was purchased by New England seafood magnate and steam locomotive collector F. Nelson Blount and moved to North Walpole, New Hampshire, in the United States.
-No. 89 found a home in the former Boston & Maine North Walpole roundhouse and starting in 1965, would begin operating on the Green Mountain Railroad (GMRC) and would be moved to across the Connecticut River to Bellows Falls, Vermont.
+In 1961, No. 89 was purchased by New England seafood magnate and steam locomotive collector F. Nelson Blount for his Green Mountain Railroad (GMRC) and moved to North Walpole, New Hampshire, in the United States.
+No. 89 found a home in the former Boston & Maine North Walpole roundhouse, it was restored to operating condition on January 25, 1965 and would begin hauling excursion trains on the GMRC, it would later be moved across the Connecticut River to Bellows Falls, Vermont where it hauled excursion trains for Steamtown, U.S.A. for the next seven years.
 No. 89 quickly became Blount's favorite locomotive and he would often be found at the throttle until his death in 1967.